elatov/elatov.github.io/_posts/2013-05-04-configure-haproxy-to-load-balance-sites-with-ssl.md

     Codename:   Final

-Since we have to compile the latest version of HAProxy, let&#8217;s go ahead and install the *Development Tools* group package:
+Since we have to compile the latest version of HAProxy, let's go ahead and install the *Development Tools* group package:

     [root@haproxy ~]# yum grouplist -v "development" | grep tools
        Development tools (development)